IntelligentPickle/dltube/README.md

 Clone this repo.
 Run `yarn install`.

-Run `yarn run ytdlp` and navigate the menu to download YT-DLP.
+Run `yarn run prepare` and navigate the menu to download the required tools.
 Adjust binary names in config.json.

 Run `yarn run dltube`.